danielrammer/danielrammer.github.io/_projects/cargo.md

     description: "Two VR players and a spectator cooperating."
   - file: "cargo-game.jpg"
     preview: "cargo-game-150.jpg"
+    description: "A close-up shot of the player avatars in Cargo."
+  - file: "cargo-inGame-character.jpg"
+    preview: "cargo-inGame-character-150.jpg"
-    description: "A close-up shot of the player avatars in cargo."
+    description: "A close-up shot of the player avatars in Cargo - in game."
   - video: "aXNJgO7zsWc"
     type: "youtube"
     preview: "cargo-video-150.jpg"